Catch up on our previous Webinars:

 Recently updated by Defra, the calculation of ‘damage costs’ that link the health effects of air pollution with new developments is increasingly a common requirement for planning and comes with a need to demonstrate how the cost of air pollution can be reduced to zero through mitigation.

-Join us for this quick-fire webinar where our experts in air quality, energy, sustainability and transport planning will discuss ‘smart’ ways to mitigate the impact on air quality, reduce the cost impacts to zero, and even create a revenue stream by future-proofing the development, as opposed to paying a financial levy.
+In this quick-fire webinar our experts in air quality, energy, sustainability and transport planning discuss ‘smart’ ways to mitigate the impact on air quality, reduce the cost impacts to zero, and even create a revenue stream by future-proofing the development, as opposed to paying a financial levy.